fabienp38/wttj_test/exercice2/README.md

  - Public API
  - Concurrent action

-## Requirement 13: Move a candidate to another job stage (bulk action)

-**Impact:**
- - UI
- - Public API
- - Concurrent action

-## Requirement 14: Add a column to the pipeline
+## Requirement 13: Add a column to the pipeline

 **Impact:**
  - UI